 - Automatic data transfer makes processes simpler for public safety administrators on the backend, letting them focus more on big-picture department improvements rather than rote administrative tasks.

 Since the largest portion of any department budget goes into salaries and benefits, controlling labor and overtime costs can help agencies save money and allocate extra time fairly.

 Public safety technology like first responder scheduling software can automatically calculate fair overtime allocation based on union or department rules.
 Departments can set up differential pay rates and get warnings if a responder is about to go past the overtime limits.
-By providing real-time views of staffing, the software also helps departments prevent costly and unnecessary overstaffing.
+Seeing real-time views of staffing also helps departments prevent costly and unnecessary overstaffing.

 Other forms of public safety technology can also lead to huge savings down the road.
 For instance, modern vehicle technology including PTO-driven pumps and auxiliary power units offer less expensive alternatives and can help departments save money on operating costs.

 Considering agencies’ limited budgets, eliminating wasteful spending can have a huge impact.
 Public safety technology can be an extremely important tool to identify areas of overspend and reduce appropriately.